JeffWeinell/REEs/README.md

 WeinellEntry2150|NW_013658733.1|434060-434488   |434008-434488  |434008-434059 all Ns
 WeinellEntry2152|NW_013658527.1|14050-14395     |14035-14395    |14035-14049 all Ns

-Additionally, NW_013658076.1:768325-769765 (WeinellEntry1658) was targetted instead of NW_013658076.1:768324-769764, because...
+Additionally, NW_013658076.1:768325-769765 (WeinellEntry1658) was targetted instead of NW_013658076.1:768324-769764, because...?

 Five duplicate pairs of REEs (each pair with identical sequences) were present in the output of step 8 (Table 5).
 Only one of these duplicate pairs was recognized/identified (and filtered manually) prior to submitting target sequences to Arbor Biosciences.
 The remaining 2,068 REEs (expanded targets) were submitted to Arbor Biosciences for ulstrastringent filtering and probe design.

 Table 5.
 Pairs of REEs having identical sequences that were included in the ouput of the pick.loci function (step 8).
 These were subsequently filtered, either immediately before or after application of Arbor's ultrastringent filtering algorithm.
-The latest version of the pick.loci function has an option to filter REEs if there sequences are too similar.
+The latest version of the pick.loci function has an option to filter REEs if the bitscores of the top matches are too similar according to a user-defined threshold.
 Contig Accession ID|Start Position|End Position|Sequence/Pair ID|Other ID|Step when filtered
 ---|---|---|---|---|---
 NW_013657725.1|467272|467752|1||manually, after using pick.loci function and before ultrastringent filtering